Skip to content

 Reflections on starting the grad student-advisor relationship

-Admin 10 September 2018 Jeremy YodermentoringOlle Pellmyr
+Biosphere Editor 10 September, 2018 Jeremy YodermentoringOlle Pellmyr

 My PhD advisor, Olle Pellmyr, passed away in December after a long illness.
 After attending his memorial service in May, I wrote down some thoughts…